stanfordnlp/chirpycardinal/index.md

 ---

+# Alexa Prize 4 (2020-2021)

+**Latest News!
+Chirpy Cardinal is officially in the finals of the Alexa Prize Grand Challenge 4.
+Check back for more updates!**

+The Chirpy Cardinal team has been hard at work building on the success of last year's team.
+Updates include:

+- Working on methods for controllable neural generation
+- Updating the previous news, music and movies modules with new APIs, as well as made major improvements in entity linking, topical transitions, and latency
+- Expanding the variety of responses via new modules that focus on personal issues, sports, food, and even extraterrestrial life!

 # Alexa Prize 3 (2019-2020)
 In July 2020, Chirpy Cardinal won 2nd place (of 10 teams) in the finals of the Alexa Prize Grand Challenge 3.